nudgebg/egvinsulin/docs/data_sets/REPLACE_BG.md

 ### Basal Durations
 We observed many very large basal durations.
  - Often, long durations have a zero basal rate
- - Mostly the duraitons match the data gap of 1 or more days until next basal rate
+ - Mostly the durations match the data gap of 1 or more days until next basal rate
  - However, some overlap with the next datetime
  - Some are excessive e.g. >250 days: In these cases, the data might not even fall within the study period

-Potentially, durations were calcualted retrospectively from one to the next basal rate causing large values when there are data gaps.
-However, overlaps can not be explained by this.
+Potentially, durations were calculated retrospectively from one to the next basal rate causing large values when there are data gaps.
+However, overlaps cannot be explained by this.
 The reasons are unclear.

 It remains to the user to detect data gaps and outdated basal rates.